liljencrantz/crush/README.md

 Of course Crush has an `if` command, as well as `for`, `while` and `loop` loops, that can be controlled using `break` and `continue`.

+### Calling external commands

+Obviously, one needs to sometimes call out to external commands.
+Currently, the functionality for doing so in Crush is extrenely primitive.
+If an internal command of a given name does not exist, Crush looks for external commands, and if one is found, it is used.
+But Crush does not hand over the tty or emulate a tty, so interactive terminal programs do not work, and commands that prettify their output with escape sequences may fail.

+This part of crush should be considered a proof of concept, but still, most non-interactive commands work:

+    crush> git "status"
+    On branch master
+    Your branch is up to date with 'origin/master'.

+    Changes not staged for commit:
+      (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+    	modified:   README.md
+    	modified:   todo

+    no changes added to commit (use "git add" and/or "git commit -a")

+Further thought needs to go in to making external commands fit better with the Crush design.

 ### Future work